Samariddin04/Projects/Airline Delays and Cancellations/README.md

-## Flight Delay Analysis & Prediction Using PySpark, Pandas, and H2O
+## Flight Delay Analysis & Prediction Using Databricks PySpark, Pandas, and H2O
 Analyzed 10 years of flight data by integrating large datasets using PySpark for scalable transformation and preprocessing.
 Converted the refined dataset to Pandas for in-depth exploratory analysis and visualized results using Matplotlib.
 Leveraged H2O's Random Forest classifier to identify significant factors contributing to flight delays and to build a predictive model.
 Key analyses included: